Book an appointment

 How common is tinnitus?

 In the UK, tinnitus affects a staggering 7.6 million people, with 1.5 million experiencing severe symptoms, making it a prevalent condition that significantly impacts daily life.
-It's widespread among individuals aged 65 to 84, affecting about 27 percent of this demographic.
-With approximately 25 percent of sufferers describing their tinnitus as loud and 20 percent as disabling, effective management strategies are crucial.
+It's widespread among individuals aged 65 to 84, affecting about 27% of this demographic.
+With approximately 25% of sufferers describing their tinnitus as loud and 20% describing it as disabling, effective management strategies are crucial.
 While there's no universal solution, seeking professional guidance for tailored treatment options can help individuals better cope with their symptoms and improve their overall quality of life.

 What causes tinnitus?